paritytech/substrate-api-sidecar/README.md

 - `/tx/artifacts/` fetch artifacts used for creating transactions at latest finalized block.

-- `/tx/artifacts/NUMBER` fetch artifacts used for creating transactions at bloch height `NUMBER`.
+- `/tx/artifacts/NUMBER` fetch artifacts used for creating transactions at block height `NUMBER`.

+- `/tx/fee/:extrinsic/:number/` fetch predicted fee info for an encoded `EXTRINSIC` in context of the block at height `NUMBER`.

+-`/tx/fee/:extrinsic/` fetch predicted fee info for an encoded `EXTRINSIC`.

 - `/tx/` submit a signed transaction, expects a string with hex-encoded transaction in a JSON POST
   body: